Microservices with Layers

 Eventually we add more developers and create a separate team for the remote service.
 Now it's just a matter of moving those layers into the new git repo and including that in the list of repos required for the application.
 When programmers do a new sync of the application, they are in sync automatically.

 Down the road, when major feature changes are required - perhaps an incompatible domain model change is required, you can use layers to isolate the deprecated types, properties, and methods.
-Again, no contracts change but now you can separately build the old compatible version, and the new incompatible version separately.
+Again, no contracts change but now you can separately build the compatible and incomaptible versions.
 Clients can opt-in to the new version.
-Static typing would let you discover any references to the old version quickly.
-Code processing could even be used to find and alter references to code that refers to incompatible features.
-Until the migration is complete, you can dispose of the deprecated layer and any tests that refer to it.
+Static typing lets you discover any soon to be invalid references to the old version quickly.
+Code processing could even be used to find and alter references to code that refers to incompatible features automatically in some cases.
+Once the migration is complete, you can dispose of the deprecated layer and any tests that refer to it.

 Layers give you this freedom, but to use them effectively requires thinking in a new way.
 Fortunately, you can start with what you know - use one layer or one layer for each module.
 You should only use layers when dependencies get more complicated or when things need to be refactored.
 In the early stages of development, it's fastest to build things in as few pieces as possible - e.g. one file per class, or even everything in one file.
 As it evolves you split pieces out to avoid any one piece from getting too large.
 You keep a piece of logic together if it implements a logical unit - things that belong together because they are created or updated at the same time, and/or because the code is likely to be changed at the same time.
 Properties stay near the methods which manipulate them for example.
 Parts of the code which have the same dependencies will also be near each other in the file in this approach when different parts of the same type have different structural dependencies (e.g. UI and database).